sigsum/sigsum-go/doc/sigsum-proof.md

 only the first 16 bits (4 hex digits); full checksum must be derived from other context.

-The last two blocks are verbatim responses from get-tree-head-cosigned and get-inclusion proof (in the corner case `tree_size` = 1, the last part is omitted, since it is implied that `leaf_index` = 0, and there is no inclusion path).
+The last two blocks are verbatim responses from the get-tree-head and get-inclusion proof requests (in the corner case that `tree_size` = 1, the last part is omitted, since it is implied that `leaf_index` = 0, and there is no inclusion path).

 # Verifying a proof